mahealamuq/Protein-Bioinformatics-Notes_IB/README.md

 - Different proteins can share similar structural motifs.

 ### Summary

 The secondary structure prediction problem aims to assign a structural state (**H**, **E**, **C**, or **T**) to every amino acid in a protein sequence.
 This provides an important bridge between primary sequence information and the final three-dimensional protein structure.

+---

+## 11. Methods for Secondary Structure Prediction

+A variety of computational approaches have been developed to predict protein secondary structure from amino acid sequences.

+#### 1. Statistical Analysis
+- Based on observed frequencies of amino acids in known structures.
+- Example: **Chou-Fasman Method**.
+- One of the earliest secondary structure prediction approaches.

+#### 2. Nearest Neighbour Methods
+- Compare a query sequence with proteins of known structure.
+- Predict secondary structure from similar sequence fragments.
+- Examples: **NNSSP**, **SSPAL**

+#### 3. Machine Learning Methods
+- Use training datasets of proteins with known structures.
+- Identify complex relationships between sequence and structure.
+- Examples:
+  - **Neural Networks**, **Support Vector Machines (SVMs)**
+       - • PHD, Psi-Pred, J-Pred
+  - **Hidden Markov Models (HMMs)**

+---